lizdebiase/agile/README.md

  -  As a team, the reviewers reviewed the code in Beanstalk app and logged issues.Developers committed additional changes to the branches to fix the discovered issues in code review.
  -  Once the branch is error free, the branch was approved and it was merged into the master branch.

+Here is a snap shot of our code review stats:

  3.**Static Code Analysis**

 Our goal is to allow developers to push their code in quickly and safely.